 – You can autohide the interface so only the video is visible

-- You can loads as many videos as you want and have them all playing.
-Great to pretend you are the master of the univers.
+– You can loads as many videos as you want and have them all playing, it is great to pretend you are the master of the univers.

 I made a walkthrough as a PDF file.
 Check it out: